genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

-If files are unrecognized or recognized incorrectly, you can manually allocate them to a specific data type: drag the raw file and move it to the green “Choose type” box appeared at the top of the page.
+If files are unrecognized or recognized incorrectly, you can manually allocate them to a specific data type: drag the raw file and move it to the green "Choose type" box at the top of the page.

 |unrecognized_uploads|